 - Pet Food/Treats

 - Body Care

 As you can see from the list above, there are so many options and I’m sure this list is just the tip of the iceberg.
-If you have another idea for a category and want to share it with me, I’d love it if you did in the comment section below.
+If you have other categories for cookbooks that I didn’t cover and you’re willing to share them with me, I’d love it if you did in the comment section below.